ivivanov18/NS-COIN-TRACK/README.md

 - Check on the full coins list tab the latest:
   - price in USD
   - % change over the last day
-- Can add a coin to the list of favorite coins.
+- add a coin to the list of favorite coins.
 The list of favorite coins is serialized and the user can have access to it over time in the favorite coins list
-- Can search for a specific coin in the full coins list according to the name of the cryptocurrency.
+- Search for a specific coin in the full coins list according to the name of the cryptocurrency.
+- Pull the Full Coins List Tab View to refresh the data.
+(Although this creates a problem on iOS.
+Please see section **Issues Not Solved**)

 ### Tests

-The app was tested only simulators (no trials have been made on real machines) and is more production ready for iOS.
+The app was tested only simulators (no trials have been made on real machines).

 ### How to run the app

+- **Pre-requisites**: To run the app, you must have installed:
+  - NativeScript cli
+  - Android Simulator and/or iPhone Simulator
 - Clone the repository `https://github.com/ivivanov18/NS-COIN-TRACK`
--
+- Run `tns run ios` or `tns run android`

 ### SCREENSHOTS